boluwatifee4/di-config-module-schematic/README.md

    - InjectionToken name 🔑

 The schematic will:
-- Add a `forRoot` method for DI configuration if not already present.
+- Update the `forRoot` method for DI configuration if not already present.
 - Generate missing files like the configuration interface 📝 and InjectionToken 🔑, if required.

 ---